srijan-paul/jam/src/js/README.md

 The parser never backtracks, even for [cover productions](https://tc39.es/ecma262/#prod-CoverParenthesizedExpressionAndArrowParameterList) like arrow functions.
 For example, consider that a `(a, b)` could either be a parenthesized expression, or a parameter list for an arrow function.
 One way to parse this is to consume the `(`, assume a ParenthesizedExpression, then go back in the input string if we see a `=>`
 (or if we see an obvious assignment pattern that cannot appear inside `()`, like `{a=1}` or `...foo`).

 Jam takes an alternative approach.
-The parser maintains some internal state to track whether each individual item inside `()` can be a valid parameter, and modify the existing parse-tree if we see a `=>` later.
+The parser maintains some internal state to track whether each individual item inside `()` is also a valid parameter, and modifies the existing parse-tree if a `=>` is seen after the `)` token.

 This approach was inspired by [the Meriyah parser](https://github.com/meriyah/meriyah).